$\ell_0$-penalized maximum likelihood for sparse directed acyclic graphs

-The theoretical high-dimensional analysis presented here is very different and more challenging than for multivariate regression or covariance estimation, due to the \emph{unknown} order among the variables.
-For known order, as e.g. in time series problem, \citet{shojaie10} present results for estimation of high-dimensional DAGs; but the case with unknown order considered in the present paper requires major new theoretical ideas and development.
+The theoretical high-dimensional analysis presented here is very different and more challenging than for multivariate regression or covariance estimation, due to the \textit{unknown} order among the variables.
+For known order, as, for example, in time series problem, \citet{shojaie10} present results for estimation of high-dimensional DAGs; but the case with unknown order considered in the present paper requires major new theoretical ideas and development.